ufo2011/NXP-MCUBootUtility/README-en.md

 ![nxpSecBoot_secboot0_intro_e](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_secboot0_intro_e.png)

 > * [Image Generation Sequence]: The image generation window is used to encrypt the source image then generate a bootable image that can be placed in the Boot Device.
-> * [Image Loading Sequence]: image download window, used to download the generated bootable image into the Boot Device, and burn the corresponding Fuse value in the MCU (various Key, HAB settings, etc.)
+> * [Image Loading Sequence]: The image download window is used to download the generated bootable image into the Boot Device, and burn the corresponding Fuse value in the MCU (various Key, HAB settings, etc.)
 > * [eFuse Operation Utility]: The eFuse readback and burning window allows the user to burn custom values into the Fuse Region.
 > * [Boot Device Memory]: The image readback and annotation display window is used to read back the downloaded Bootable image data from the Boot Device and mark the data components.
 > * [Secure Boot Type]: Select the secure boot mode, select the desired secure mode (do not enable security, HAB signature only, HAB signature & encryption, BEE encryption).